 Factoring in effects from continued climate change EPA and other partners are developing the tools to quantify the effects of changes in watershed flows, storm intensity and changes in hypoxia due to increased temperatures and sea level rise in the estuary.
-Current efforts are to frame an initial future climate change scenario based on estimated 2050050 conditions.
-The CBP partnership will need to decide if or when to incorporate these climate change considerations into the Phase III WIPs.
+Current efforts are to frame an initial future climate change scenario based on estimated 2025 conditions.
+The CBP partnership decided to incorporate these climate change considerations into the Phase III WIPs, by including a narrative strategy that describes the state and local jurisdictions’ current action plans and strategies to address climate change and commit to adopting climate change targets by 2021.
+The current preliminary modeling estimates attributable to climate change by 2025 are roughly an additional 9 million pounds of nitrogen and 0.5 million pounds of phosphorus.
+Starting with the 2022-2023 milestones, the partnership will determine how climate change will impact BMPs included in the WIPs and address vulnerabilities in the two-year milestones.

 Assessing the implementation potential of filter feeders for nutrient and sediment reductions Living resource restoration was not considered in the Bay TMDL because low filter feeder biomass was insufficient to influence water quality, and because of future biomass uncertainty due to harvest, disease and lack of habitat.
 Since then, significant oyster restoration has occurred and more is planned, as well as a recent resurgence of aquaculture in the Chesapeake Bay.
 The oyster model will be revised as necessary to incorporate aquaculture operations and additional oyster biomass brought about by restoration activities including sanctuaries.
+Eight tributaries in Maryland and Virginia have been selected for oyster reef restoration including development of a tributary restoration plan, construction and seeding reefs, and monitoring and evaluating restored reefs.

 Examining the impact the lower Susquehanna dams have on the pollutant loads to the Bay, including changes over time The CBP partnership will work with the U.S. Army Corps of Engineers Lower Susquehanna River Watershed Assessment (LSRWA) study and the STAR midpoint assessment work plan for the assessment of trapping capacity behind dams, especially the Conowingo, as well as greater representation of local impoundments and reservoirs throughout the Phase 6 Watershed Model.
-The CBP partnershipwill need to address how to reduce the level of impairment in the Chesapeake Bay due to Conowingo.
+The CBP partnership has developed a detailed Conowingo WIP Framework to address how to reduce the level of impairment in the Chesapeake Bay due to Conowingo.
+A Conowingo WIP Steering Committee will be formed to guide the development and implementation of the Conowingo WIP and financing strategy, and seek final approval of the Conowingo WIP document from the PSC.
+A Conowingo WIP Steering Committee schedule was approved leading to a final draft Conowingo WIP in March 2019 for public review and comment.

 Conducting a detailed multi-year assessment of chlorophyll in the tidal James River using augmented monitoring and modeling approaches The CBP partnership is working closely with the principal investigators of the James River chlorophyll-a criteria assessment to determine the criteria necessary in order to meet water quality standards in the James River.
 Criteria could change by becoming more stringent, less stringent or existing criteria is confirmed.
+A STAC Peer Review for the James River chlorophyll a criteria reevaluation was published in 2016.

 Current Efforts and Gaps